Meeting the Diversity Requirement

 & Racism in the U.S.) or Diversity Category 2 (Human and Societal Diversity).

-The approved proposal calls for the creation of a new committee entitled, Diversity Curriculum Review Committee (DCRC) whose charge is to:
+The approved proposal calls for the creation of a new committee entitled, Diversity Curriculum Review Committee (DCRC) whose charge was to:

 - Develop and oversee a phased-in implementation plan for the